4 Ways to Treat Diabetic Foot Ulcers

 Having to live with diabetes means adjusting to a new lifestyle.
 People who manage diabetes mellitus know that this metabolic disease causes high blood sugar.
 With this condition, your body doesn’t make enough insulin.
 Or it doesn’t properly use the insulin that it’s already there.
-And this eventually results in a series of different health issues if not treated in time.
+And this eventually results in different health issues if not treated in time.

 What Are Diabetic Foot Ulcers?

 Diabetic foot ulcers are one of the most common complications of poorly managed diabetes.
 They’re usually located underneath the big toes and on the heels.
-But, their location can differ.
+But their location can differ.
 It mostly depends on how you lean on your foot and what part of the skin has been exposed to constant irritation.
 Some of the usual diabetic foot ulcer symptoms include swelling, redness, sores, and cracks.

 There are three most common types of foot ulcers: